NOTE: This page contains fairly large jpg and gif files so it

 There are four components of projectile wounding.
 While not all of these components relate entirely to incapacitation they must all be considered.

 Penetration.
-The tissue through which the projectile and which it disrupts or destroys.
+The depth of tissue through which the projectile and which it disrupts or destroys.

 Permanent Cavity.
 This is the volume of space once occupied by tissue that has been destroyed by the passage of the projectile.
 In other words, the hole left by the bullet.
 It is a function of penetration and the frontal area of the projectile